postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 });
 ```

-You can use different syntax variants to write your tests in a way that you find readable—and that suits your application and testing logic.
+You can use different syntax variants to write your tests in a way that you find readable, and that suits your application and testing logic.

 ```js
 pm.test("response should be okay to process", function () {